 There is a risk of falling on the slippery bedrock surface and rocks.
 Wear river footwear.
 Walk on the moss and clean rocks.
-Avoid slippery dark coating on the rocks that is formed by green algae.
+Avoid a slippery dark coating on the rocks formed by green algae.

 South Umpqua Falls | General Description